jliffner/MDCollaborationWeek/Theme 4.md

 ## _The wonderful world of_
 # :sparkles:  Statistical Data Analysis :sparkles:

-Hello :zap: Statistical :zap: friends of the interwebs, here we are going to chat about various kinds of basic statistical data analysis.
+Hello :zap: statistical :zap: friends of the interwebs, here we are going to chat about various kinds of basic statistical data analysis.
 Statistical data analysis covers an entire 	:star: galaxy :star: of methods and concepts.
 We are going to focus on what should be the first step of any task with data, **Getting to know your data!**  Team Winging Git :bird: highly reccomends  YouTube channels like [2Blue1Brown](https://www.youtube.com/c/3blue1brown) for more detailed data analytics and machine learning tools.

 So lets dive in